isaacs/minimatch/README.md

 minimatch('/a/b', '/**/d', { partial: true })     // true, might be /a/b/.../d
 minimatch('/x/y/z', '/a/**/z', { partial: true }) // false, because x !== a
 ```

-### allowWindowsEscape

-Windows path separator `\` is by default converted to `/`, which
-prohibits the usage of `\` as a escape character.
-This flag skips that
-behavior and allows using the escape character.

 ## Comparisons to other fnmatch/glob implementations